 It comes via Jennifer Dukes Lee, one of SO many bloggers, authors, writers and podcasters whose words uplift me daily and I try and share as often as possible here, too!

-Whilst nonstopmama is where I blog about my life and what I come across as part of my work, it’s my hope and prayer that above all you’ll have fun here and leave with a tip or two or an idea for something to try out (who doesn’t love a tip off about a great new lip gloss, highstreet-fabulous boots or ultra-flattering tee?!).
+Whilst nonstopmama is where I blog about my life and what I come across as part of my work, it’s truly my hope and prayer that above all you’ll have fun here and leave with a tip or two or an idea for something to try out (who doesn’t love a tip off about a great new lip gloss, highstreet-fabulous boots or ultra-flattering tee?!).

 I also LOVE having the opportunity to highlight the work of some amazing charities working with mothers, carers and children worldwide.
-I was adopted myself as a baby (hence the two sisters, living in different parts of the world!) and have a heart for all those involved in finding ‘forever’ families for babies and children (one of the most moving books I’ve read on the subject is the fabulous Nia Vardolos’ Instant Mom.
+I was adopted myself as a baby (hence the three sisters, living in different parts of the world!) and have a heart for all those involved in finding ‘forever’ families for babies and children (one of the most moving books I’ve read on the subject is the fabulous Nia Vardolos’ Instant Mom.
 Honest, hilarious and absolutely heartwarming).

 Here I am with my brother John, circa 1970-something (never far from a phone!) …